US judge recommends overturning California terror conviction

 - US orders refuges to staff for hunters despite shutdown VIEW

+Hayat’s attorneys said Barnes’ opinion goes beyond finding that his conviction should be overturned

+“The judge found the testimony of the alibi witnesses sufficiently credible to conclude that Hamid would likely not have been convicted if the jury had heard these witnesses,” they said in a statement.
+“That is effectively a finding of actual innocence.”

 Investigators initially claimed five men were part of an al-Qaida “sleeper cell” in the agricultural community south of Sacramento.
+But federal prosecutors eventually deported three of the men without charges, while Hayat’s father, an ice cream truck driver, admitted only to a customs violation after a jury couldn’t decide whether he lied to federal agents about his son’s activities.

+Only Hayat was convicted in 2006 of providing material support to terrorists and lying to FBI agents.
+Prosecutors alleged that he had a “jihadi heart” and plotted attacks on hospitals, banks, grocery stores and government buildings.

+Critics have held the case out as an example of investigators’ and prosecutors’ overzealous approach to the Muslim community after the 2001 terrorist attacks.